learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 - `Recipe#ingredients`
 should return all of the ingredients in this recipe
 - `Recipe#allergens`
-should return all of the ingredients in this recipe that are allergens
+should return all of the ingredients in this recipe that users are allergic to
 - `Recipe#add_ingredients`
 should take an array of ingredient instances as an argument, and associate each of those ingredients with this recipe